 Obviously, we’re a master in making super creative and hilarious excuses for skipping the gym (too cold, too hot, too busy).

 Alternatively, you belong to this amazing group of lazy people (like me), who cheat a little bit in reps or the number of series.

 Yep, there’s always the temptation to quit your fitness routine.

-However, the studies have shown that having some kind of planner or journal helps to stay consistent and achieve better results.
+However, studies have shown that having some kind of planner or journal helps to stay consistent and achieve better results.

-Keeping a workout journal enables you to track such parameters like time, distance, the amount lifted, sets, workout reps, calorie burned.
+Keeping a workout journal enables you to track such parameters as time, distance, the amount lifted, sets, workout reps, calories burned.